kirilltitov/FDBSwift/README.md

 **A**: I don't like littering the global namespace, and I don't want to wait two more major versions until I'm able to actually delete these definitions (one version to deprecate, and another to delete for good).

-Note: I dont' really like leaving `AnyFDBKey` and `FDBTuplePackable` in the global namespace, I'd love to hide them all under the `FDB` name as well.
+Note: I don't really like leaving `AnyFDBKey` and `FDBTuplePackable` in the global namespace, I'd love to hide them all under the `FDB` name as well.
 However, Swift _currently_ doesn't allow to define nested protocols, which is a shame.
 But worry not, the day Swift allows to do that, I will release a respective update :)

 ## Usage